 As an added bonus, waterproof flooring is, by design, typically easier to clean.
 This means that dust, dander and allergens can be more thoroughly removed than with traditional flooring options.
 This is especially true with waterproof carpets, which are designed to prevent liquids (and, thereby, anything else) from becoming embedded in the subfloor or fiber strands.

 The presence of trapped moisture can also damage the flooring itself.
-Uncleaned spills have been known to cause cupping in hardwood panels (a problem in which the edges of a panel curve upwards above the center).
+Uncleaned spills have been known to cause cupping in hardwood planks (a problem in which the edges of a plank curve upwards above the center).
 A similar problem can occur in laminate flooring, along with buckling and warping.
-Even tile, the original waterproof flooring, can become indented if moisture is able to seep through.

 Since waterproof floors are designed to prevent this from happening in the first place, they are often protected by warranties that include full replacement.